 Jeff Malawy advises the firm’s clients in a wide range of legal matters pertaining to municipal government, including the California Planning and Zoning Law, the Subdivision Map Act, the California Environmental Quality Act, the Brown Act, the Political Reform Act, municipal contracting, land use permitting, and constitutional law issues such as regulatory takings, inverse condemnation, the First Amendment, and civil rights.

-Mr. Malawy currently serves as the City Attorney for the City of Lompoc, the Interim City Attorney for the City of San Dimas, the Assistant City Attorney for the City of Hesperia, and serves as counsel to the City of Carson’s and City of Ventura’s Mobilehome Park Rental Review Boards.
+Mr. Malawy currently serves as the City Attorney for the City of Lompoc, the City Attorney for the City of San Dimas, and counsel to the City of Carson’s and City of Ventura’s Mobilehome Park Rental Review Boards.

 Mr. Malawy has developed particular expertise in the various California laws related to marijuana regulation, rent control, and mobilehome parks.
 He is one of a few statewide experts in the much-litigated area of mobilehome park subdivisions, and has litigated numerous cases related to mobilehome park rent control.
 He regularly advises local officials to develop local laws to regulate or prohibit marijuana dispensaries, cultivation facilities, and delivery services.